-The results of the scenario analysis show an initial decrease of 4.7% in the own funds on the solvency balance sheet and a simultaneous increase of 20.8% in the solvency capital requirement.
+The results of the scenario analysis, which is based on the ORSA reporting date of June 30 of the calendar year, see B.3.6, and were calculated before the insolvency notifications from the FWU-Group, show an initial decrease of 6.0% in the own funds on the solvency balance sheet and a simultaneous increase of 17.9% in the solvency capital requirement.
 The reaction of the SCR essentially consists of an increase in the counterparty default risk due to its sensitivity to rating fluctuations.
-As a result of the decrease in own funds and the increase in the capital requirement, the solvency ratio consequently decreases from 258.7% to 200.7%.
+As a result of the decrease in own funds and the increase in the capital requirement, the solvency ratio consequently decreases from 265.1% to 211.4%.
+Regarding the current solvency ratio of 196.8%, see section E.2.3, please note that some of the effects resulting from the insolvency notifications from the FWU-Group, which have led to the current solvency position, were not yet foreseeable at the time the scenario presented here was calculated.
+However, FWU Life Austria is of the opinion that its current financial resources are sufficient to adequately meet its obligations.